RONALD W. MEYER, 2LT, USMC

 Dubuque, Iowa

 Ron came to the Naval Academy after graduating from Dubuque Senior High School, Dubuque, Iowa in 1961.
 He wrestled in the 130 pound class on the Plebe wrestling team.
 At the end of Plebe year he went on youngster cruise aboard the U.S.S.
-Kaskaskia (AO-27) and acquired the nickname "Stumpy".
+Kaskaskia (AO-27) and acquired the nickname "Stump".
 Ron was on the varsity wrestling team and worked on the Brigade Activities Committee Public Information staff.
 He took his first class cruise aboard the U.S.S.
 Damato (DD-871) in the North Atlantic.
 Ron spent one of his best summers at Pensacola, Florida, learning the basic ups and downs of flying and often playing the drums at the Officer's Club.

 1965 Meyer LB.jpg